-As educators we have a lot of tendencies that are perhaps less common in other professions (I cannot speak for them.)
+As educators, we have a lot of tendencies that are perhaps less common in other professions (I cannot speak for them.)
 One of the most common and widely accepted tenants that sweeps education, is that in everything we do, we should put kids first.

-It sounds great doesn’t it?
+It sounds great, doesn’t it?
 And, in truth, there are a number of times when in education that it can hold incredible value.
 There are plenty of teachers that need to hear it because they disregard what’s best for kids on a regular basis to support their comfort, their routine, or their unwillingness to struggle through learning something new.
 If you haven’t been reading this blog over the past few years (I don’t blame you, it’s sporadic) I am not big on the Eduisms that flood educational social media and conferences.
-This one, like most, is routed in an important concept, but as we reduce it down and strip away the context, it becomes toxic.
+This one, like most, is rooted in an important concept, but as we reduce it down and strip away the context, it becomes toxic.

 The real message, as I understand it, is not that we should always put kids before ourselves, or put kids needs before our own, but that as stakeholders in education, kids hold the highest priority.
 When planning academic experiences, we should focus on student needs as a top priority.
-When makin policy decisions, understanding how students are impacted should be of paramount importance.
+When making policy decisions, understanding how students are impacted should be of paramount importance.
 When building a culture in the classroom, or a school building, student needs are vital.

 But, often we reduce that rather weighty paragraph down to the simple phrase, put kids first.
 It looks good on a field of wavy grass with a sunny day behind you, but those words can be toxic to the health and culture of your staff.